sympy/SymPEPs/SymPEP-template.md

   possible.
 Note that images should only be included when they significantly improve the discussion in the SymPEP.
 The vast majority of SymPEPs should not include images.
+- All sections in the template are not necessarily required, but are encouraged.
+Including them will help you succeed with your proposal.